-Named for the city in England, the athletic and intelligent Manchester Terrier comes in two size varieties—Standard (22 pounds and under) and Toy (12 pounds and under).
-No matter their size, Manchester Terriers are sleek, graceful dogs that blend the sharp instincts and courage of a terrier with the speed and agility of racing hounds.
+The Manchester terrier is a toy to small-sized dog breed named for the city in England.
+With its jet black short coat, chestnut markings, and almond eyes, it looks like a small Doberman pinscher.
+The breed comes in two size varieties—standard (22 pounds and under) and toy (12 pounds and under).
+No matter its size, the athletic and intelligent Manchester terrier is a sleek, graceful dog that blends the sharp instincts and courage of a terrier with the speed and agility of a racing hound.

 Characteristics of the Manchester Terrier